sla-cvpr-submission/MCL-SLA-CVPR-ANONYMOUS/README.md

 ## Acknowledgement
 This code is almost the same as [the original one](https://github.com/chester256/MCL).

-We only do the following changes:
+We do the following changes:

 1. Fix `work_init_fn` and `generator` in the dataloader.
 2. Apply SLA framework to it.